Commonwealth Supported Places

 - If you have an outstanding Student Services and Amenities Fee (SSAF) you may also like to defer this to the ATO by completing a separate SA-HELP application.

 The SSAF you are required to pay may vary depending on your student status and study load.
 The SSAF is adjusted daily in your account.
 You will be liable for any changes that you make to your student status and study load at the census date.

-Please Note: the SSAF does not trigger into your account until roughly 2 days after enrolment in units.
+Please Note: the SSAF does not trigger into your account until one day after you action an enrolment in units.
 Don’t forget to check your > My Finances account at this time to check how much SSAF you may owe.

 All eligible students who wish to defer fees can complete the relevant online Commonwealth Assistance Forms (eCAFs) on eStudent.

 For help on How do I complete an eCAF form or check your New Zealand eligibility, please refer to our How to complete an eCAF guide.

 Note: If you have already submitted the relevant approved HELP eCAFs, this will cover your program of study as long as the program has not changed.
 The fee charges will be transferred from your student account approximately two weeks after each census date.

 You can pay your fees directly to the University using one of the methods below.
 Please note that if you have recently made a payment, your account will be updated within 3 business days.